appsmithorg/appsmith-docs/tutorials/review-moderator-dashboard/connecting-to-data-source-and-binding-queries.md

 Now, in the `Table Data` property, let’s bind the response from the DB Query.
 To do this, you’ll have to use the Moustache Operator.

-{% hint style="success" %}
-In Appsmith, the moustache operator `{{ /* This is JavaScript */ }}` can be used anywhere to write JavaScript.
+> In Appsmith, the moustache operator `{{ /* This is JavaScript */ }}` can be used anywhere to write JavaScript.
 For example, when binding data onto widget’s, sending params to APIs, sharing data across pages and many more.
-{% endhint %}

 Now copy the following onto the `Table Data` property: